-Messages containing a Facility information element shall be checked for protocol errors before the contents of the Facility IE is acted on.
+Messages containing a (Extended) Facility information element shall be checked for protocol errors before the contents of the (Extended) Facility IE is acted on.
 The checks shall be performed in the following order:

-1) The message carrying the Facility IE shall be checked for protocol errors as specified in subclause 3.7.
+1) The message carrying the (Extended) Facility IE shall be checked for protocol errors as specified in subclause 3.7.
 If a protocol error is found then the procedures in subclause 3.7 apply.

-2) The contents of the Facility IE shall be checked for protocol errors as specified in subclause 2.2.8.
+2) The contents of the (Extended) Facility IE shall be checked for protocol errors as specified in subclause 2.2.8.
 If a protocol error is found then the procedures in subclause 2.2.8 apply.